Instant Gratification

 So, when I considered that the tradition of giving gifts at Christmas tyme and for birthdays stems from the Magi bringing gifts to Jesus, I couldn’t help but think that sometimes we just want to give a gift to make someone “feel happy”, but we don’t really know enough about the person to give a meaningful gift.
 It would seem then that the real gift we could give is the gift of our tyme and conversation in order to get to know the person.

 Now, I’m sure we are not as callus as I might be making us to seem, but I am trying to illustrate that a fast-paced life with any and everything we want and need at our fingertips can really make the holiday season difficult.
 While I’m sure that Instant Gratification has its place and isn’t all bad, I do think it tends to make us less appreciative of what we have and what we receive.
 I think when we have that “well, I can just buy more” mentality, our ability to be grateful deteriorates and makes it harder for others to bless us with meaningful and helpful gifts and for us to do likewise.
-I mean, I don’t know about you, but there is something about thinking of someone I love and coming up with a gift that I know he or she will truly enjoy that makes me truly happy.
+I don’t know about you, but there is something about thinking of someone I love, and coming up with a gift that I know he or she will really enjoy, that makes me truly happy.

 So, if the “Holiday Buying Season” is bringing you down, stressing you out, making you feel like you don’t have enough to give or causing you any type of angst, I challenge you to slow down and reevaluate.
 Make a phone call.
 Have a conversation.
 Learn something new about the person you’re having trouble shopping for and go from there.
-Remember what’s really important and don’t let your giving rob you of the joy of The Gift God gave to all of us.

 Comments